obsei/obsei/README.md

 #    logger.info(f"analyzer_response#'{idx}'='{an_response.__dict__}'")

 # Analyzer output added to segmented_data
-# Uncomment inorder to log it
+# Uncomment to log it
 # for idx, an_response in enumerate(analyzer_response_list):
 #    logger.info(f"analyzed_data#'{idx}'='{an_response.segmented_data.__dict__}'")